Ch. 8: Career paths in publishing

 Jerry Seltzer and me as Em Dash, my roller derby alter ego, at Rollercon 2015

 Finally, one last piece of exciting news: I’ve signed with an agent!
 I’ll be working with Dawn Frederick of Red Sofa Literary to represent my new work in progress, Don’t Steal This Book: Why Paying for Words is Radical and Necessary.
+[Edit: I ended my relationship with Dawn Frederick in summer 2020.]
 It’s an exploration of how money works in the publishing industry, and how that impacts who gets to write and whose voices are heard.
 The second part of the book includes solutions and suggestions for how readers, writers, publishers, and society can create a more diverse, vibrant, economically sustainable publishing industry.

 If you happen to be an editor or publisher who’s desperate for a book like this on your list, well…talk to my agent!
 Otherwise, expect to hear a lot more on the subject in the coming months as I continue to research and write the book.